mhibatallah/mhibatallah.github.io/_pages/PhDPosition.md

 permalink: /PhDPosition/
 ---

 I’m excited to announce an opening for a PhD student in my lab in the Department of Applied Mathematics at the University of Waterloo.
-This PhD position involves a research focus on quantum many-body physics, optimization and language models.
+This PhD position involves a research focus on quantum many-body physics, combinatorial optimization and language models.

 I’m looking for a motivated student with a strong background in machine learning and physics, a passion for coding, and a curiosity-driven mindset.